 Yes!
 Invisalign has proven quite effective at correcting a variety of adult bite issues, including overjet.

 Two decades ago, Invisalign came on the scene as an innovative method for straightening teeth.
-And over the years, Invisalign has expanded its catalog of treatment offerings to include more complex issues like overjet, overbite, underbite, and more.
-Today, this treatment system offers similar results to traditional braces at a comparable price ($5,000 on average), but without all the metal wires and brackets.
+And over the years, the company has expanded its catalog of treatment offerings to include more complex issues like overjet, overbite, underbite, and more.
+Today, Invisalign provides similar results to traditional braces at a comparable price ($5,000 on average), but without all the metal wires and brackets.

-When administering Invisalign, dentists can use Invisalign’s proprietary “Smartforce” technology to create a program that’s perfectly customized to each individual’s condition.
-Smartforce attachments are tiny tooth-colored devices that are fixed to the teeth during treatment to allow for more intricate tooth movements (without sacrificing the aligners’ low profile).
+When administering Invisalign, dentists can use the company’s proprietary “Smartforce” attachments to create a program that’s perfectly customized to each individual’s condition.
+These attachments are tiny tooth-colored devices they can affix to your teeth during treatment to allow for more intricate tooth movements, without sacrificing the aligners’ low profile.

-Your provider can also utilize standard dental appliances such as elastics, and additional procedures like tooth shaving throughout the course of treatment.
-All these integrations make Invisalign a comprehensive system capable of correcting even quite severe cases of overjet.
+Your provider can also utilize standard dental appliances like elastics and additional procedures like tooth shaving throughout treatment.
+All these integrations make Invisalign a comprehensive system capable of correcting even severe cases of overjet.

-The leading reasons adults often favor Invisalign over braces are that they’re 1) clear, and 2) removable.
-This means that they’re much less noticeable than metal (or ceramic) braces, and you can take them out to eat, brush your teeth, or even attend an important meeting or special occasion.
-If your treatment plan includes Smartforce attachments, these will remain fixed to your teeth for all or most of your treatment duration — but again, these appliances are hardly noticeable.
+Adults often favor Invisalign over braces because they’re 1) clear, and 2) removable.
+This means that they’re much less noticeable, and you can take them out to eat, brush your teeth, or attend an important meeting or other special occasion.
+If your treatment plan includes Smartforce attachments, they’ll stay on the entire time — but again, they’re hardly noticeable.

-Invisalign also tends to be more comfortable than braces.
-Since they’re made of plastic, Invisalign trays cause less irritation on the cheeks and tongue than the metal wires and brackets of traditional braces.
-This isn’t to say Invisalign doesn’t cause any discomfort whatsoever.
-Moving your teeth is going to result in some pain and discomfort, regardless of the dental appliance you select.
-But all in all, Invisalign tends to offer more comfort and flexibility to the user than conventional braces.
+Invisalign is also typically more comfortable than braces.
+Since they’re made of plastic, clear aligners irritate the cheeks and tongue far less than metal wires and brackets.
+Of course, moving your teeth always causes some discomfort, no matter which treatment you pick.
+But Invisalign offers more comfort and flexibility than conventional braces.

-On the flip side of all this, it’s worth keeping in mind that Invisalign treatment calls for a significant amount of discipline not required by traditional braces.
-Since Invisalign trays are removable, it’s up to you to keep them in your mouth for 22 hours each day in order to progress through the alignment process successfully.
-If you’re not motivated enough to play through the pain for the long-term payout, Invisalign may be TOO flexible of an option for you.
+On the flip side, Invisalign treatment requires a lot more discipline than traditional braces.
+Since Invisalign trays are removable, you have to wear them for 22 hrs each day to align your teeth and jaws successfully.
+If you’re not motivated enough to play through the pain for the long-term payout — or frequently forget to wear them — Invisalign might be TOO flexible of an option for you.

-If you think you’d have trouble integrating Invisalign into your day-to-day routine, it might be worth considering braces instead.
-These days there are many more options available than the traditional metal braces you remember from your childhood.
-We go over the various types of braces that exist today (and much more) in our guide to correcting overjet with braces.
+If you think you’d have trouble integrating Invisalign into your day-to-day routine, consider braces instead.
+These days, there are many more options available than the traditional metal braces you remember from your childhood.
+We cover the types of braces that exist today (and much more) in our guide to correcting overjet with braces.